 Chrome, in this case, purely relies on the Data Protection API, which isn’t bad by the way, it’s just that these types of credentials are a little bit different.
 Both depend on your password to the operating system.
-If your machine is not connected to the domain, that is also quite interesting case in case of Data Protection API, then your passwords stored like that, using Data Protection API, depending on your password hash as we already mentioned.
+If your machine is not connected to the domain, that is also quite an interesting case in the case of Data Protection API, then your passwords stored like that, using Data Protection API, depending on your password hash as we already mentioned.
 We could be thinking, “A flaw in that, it’s not a good idea ’cause we all can grab MD4 from the SAM database.”
-Well, yes and no. You can always do that but this particular, or these particular secrets are protected with SHA-1 of your password, especially for local accounts so I mean the ones that are not connected to the domains.
+Well, yes and no. You can always do that, but this particular, or these particular secrets are protected with SHA-1 of your password, especially for local accounts, so I mean the ones that are not connected to the domains.
 That is quite interesting over here.

 For the accounts that are connected to the domain where we don’t store any hashes on the computer.
-Cached Credentials are not storing hashes, just for the reference if you are wondering.
+Cached Credentials are not storing hashes, just for reference if you are wondering.
 Then, in the case of a domain, we use MD4 to protect this kind of secrets.

-This is a little bit of a summary how passwords are stored in the browser.
+This is a little bit of a summary of how passwords are stored in the browser.
 If you are a geek, then please try the same stuff for Firefox and I’m waiting for your questions in the comments section below because it’s a very long subject and I’m pretty sure we’re gonna have a lot of different types of episodes about it.

 So that’s about it.
-I hope you enjoyed it and don’t forget to leave your comments in our blog post and also on our Facebook page.
+I hope you enjoyed it and don’t forget to leave your comments on our blog post and also on our Facebook page.
 I’m looking forward to your questions ’cause I bet there might be a couple of those that are burning.
 Thank you and see you next time.